 2010: In New York City, closing day of "Laba’s Guests" at Laba Gallery, New York

-2010: Walter Isaacson is scheduled to discuss and sign his new book, American Sketches: Great Leaders, Creative Thinkers, and Heroes of a Hurricane, at Barnes & Noble in Bethesda, Md.
+2010: Walter Isaacson is scheduled to discuss and sign his new book, American Sketches: Great Leaders, Creative Thinkers, and Heroes of a Hurricane, at Barnes and Noble in Bethesda, Md.

 2010: Novelist Myla Goldberg, author of Bee Season and Wickett's Remedy, is scheduled to “chat” about "The Story Behind the Stories" at the D.C.
 Jewish Community Center.
 This event, co-sponsored with George Washington University, is the launch of the JCC's new series, "Authors Out Loud."